NEZNAMY/TAB/.github/wiki/how_to_display_name_from_nickname_plugins.md

 especially [nametags](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Nametags) and [sorting](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Sorting-players-in-tablist).
 For that reason, TAB must detect name change.
 This is done automatically on Bukkit, BungeeCord and modded platforms.
-**This detection is not available on Sponge and Velocity**.
+**This detection is not available on Velocity**.

 > [!WARNING]
 > If you have TAB installed on backend server and a proxy plugin changes nickname, TAB is not able to detect this change, since the modified packets never actually go through the backend server where TAB is installed.

 > [!TIP]
-> If automatic detection is not working for you (either you use TAB on Sponge / Velocity, or use proxy plugin for changing names while TAB is on backend), you can use [this API method](https://github.com/NEZNAMY/TAB/blob/master/api/src/main/java/me/neznamy/tab/api/TabPlayer.java#L88) to let TAB know player's name changed.
+> If automatic detection is not working for you (either you use TAB on Velocity, or use proxy plugin for changing names while TAB is on backend), you can use [this API method](https://github.com/NEZNAMY/TAB/blob/master/api/src/main/java/me/neznamy/tab/api/TabPlayer.java#L88) to let TAB know player's name changed.

 In order for TAB to properly detect name change, player UUID must remain the same, otherwise it's a random entry with a random uuid and random name, which TAB isn't able to match with actual players.